 The key to making use of (dis)connected data, is to put it in context.

 That requires developing a lingua franca for humans and machines.
-Let’s start by ensuring we’re on the same page.
+Let us start by ensuring we are on the same page.

 Are there such things as one-dimensional ocean data? 🎙️

-A single observation, without a location or timestamp is of very little utility.
-This observation is probably a view into a time series or a spatial collection.
+A single observation, without a location or timestamp is of little utility.
+This observation is probably a view into a series or spatial collection.

-For an isolated system, like a sensor in a seawater or fuel tank, you can fib and say “it doesn't have spatial dimensions”.
+For an isolated system, like a sensor in water or fuel tank, you can fib and say “it doesn't have spatial dimensions”.
 Just time and whatever observed property you're measuring.
 2-D. You can do the same fiction for any thing that doesn't move.
 A weather station, a box model, a buoy.

 But as a system, these don't make sense without space and time.
 Things move, and if your schema assumes a fixed location, you prevent or complicate a whole line of services people would be happy to pay for.